3D Printing in Auto Repair Task Force

 With 3D printing technology rapidly advancing, the task force is confident that it can identify new and innovative ways to use this technology to improve repair services and better serve customers.

-- Undertake research and testing on 3D printing repair parts & performance
+- Undertake research and testing on current 3D printing repair parts & performance

-- Validate suitable “OEM grade” plastic material and supplier
+- Validate suitable “OEM grade” plastic material and testing process

-- Highlight issues on non-compliant 3d parts suppliers in current market
+- Highlight issues on non-compliant 3D parts suppliers in the current market & explore resolution

-- Work with industry bodies such as IBIS to inform and update market on developments
+- Work with industry bodies such as IBIS to inform and update the market on developments